-At Pinecrest Veterinary Clinic, we know what a difference spaying and neutering can make for animals.
+At Pinecrest Veterinary Clinic, when we spay and neuter animals we know what a difference it can make.
 These routine, outpatient procedures prevent everything from unwanted litters to reproductive cancers, and they can be performed in a single morning or afternoon.
 That’s why we strongly recommend a spay or neuter procedure for every patient, including any puppies, kittens, dogs, or cats who still have their reproductive organs.

 So, what exactly happens when a pet is spayed or neutered?
 During a sterilization procedure, a vet removes the pet’s internal reproductive organs.
 Spaying is the procedure that removes the ovaries and uterus from a female cat or dog, while neutering involves the removal of the testicles from a male pet.
 While neutering is less invasive than spaying, both are common surgical procedures that permanently prevent pets from reproducing, and both tend to require minimal recovery time.
 We send patients home with pain medications if necessary, and we also give pre-op instructions to minimize risks as much as possible.